ramzirich/peace-pulce/README.md

 <!-- How to run -->
 <img src="./readme/title10.svg"/>

-> To set up Peace pulce locally, follow these steps:
+> To set up Peace pulse locally, follow these steps:

 ### Installation